decent-bet/platform-frontend/docs/platform-architecture.md

 Just like every game to be built on the platform, the [Slots contract](https://github.com/decent-bet/platform-frontend/tree/master/contracts/Casino/Slots/SlotsChannelManager.sol) functions as a State Channel Manager while also being a House Offering.
-The reels used by are pre-defined and hardcoded within the contract.
+The reels used are pre-defined and hardcoded within the contract.

-Just like any other house offering, users are supposed to deposit within the contract for the current session before creating channels to play the games.
+Just like any other house offering, users are supposed to deposit DBETs within the contract for the current session before creating channels to play games.

 When a channel is created, users are allowed to choose the amount of DBETs they'd like to deposit into the channel.
 At the moment, they're allowed to deposit between 100 and 1000 DBETs.
-A cap is necessary in this scenario to ensure all DBETs allocated to slots don't get locked up into a few channels.
+A cap is necessary in this scenario to ensure all DBETs allocated to slots don't get locked up into a few channels by griefers or other malicious entities.

 After a channel is created, the user then generates an initial random number which's then AES-256 encrypted using a hash of the contract address signed by